Women's Hospital visiting

 Wards 1, 3 and 4 (Maternity)

-Wards 1, 3 and 4 are our maternity wards.
-You'll be taken up to these wards with your baby after you have given birth and will stay until you are ready to go home, usually within one or two days.
+Wards 1, 3 and 4 are our maternity inpatient wards.
+Ward 1 provides antenatal care.
+After you have given birth, you and your baby will be transferred to our postnatal wards (Wards 3 and 4), where you will stay until you are ready to go home—usually within one to two days.

 Ward 5 (Transitional Care)